-Join Jim LaPier for an in-depth discussion in this video Working with underlays, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Working with underlays, part of Learning AutoCAD for Mac.

 …Occassionally, we need to copy or trace…information that we cannot get in CAD form.…This might be topography maps, component…panel layouts, or even old hand-drafted plans.…Fortunately, AutoCAD for Mac allows us to insert a number…of file types as underlays, both for tracing and other purposes.…To start, we'll go to the insert menu, and select the file type we want to underlay.…PDFs can be inserted by clicking here, and…then locating our file.…Like external references, we can specify the…attachment path, insertion point, rotation and scale.…